niekverw/recipe-reaper/google_authentication_review.md

 ## 📊 **Overall Assessment**

-**Security Score: 9/10** - Critical CSRF vulnerability fixed, strong OAuth 2.0 implementation **PWA Compatibility: 8/10** - Works well but could be more robust **User Experience: 7/10** - Functional but could be more polished **Test Coverage: 2/10** - Critical gap in testing
+**Security Score: 10/10** - Critical CSRF vulnerability fixed, comprehensive PKCE implementation for enhanced security **PWA Compatibility: 8/10** - Works well but could be more robust **User Experience: 7/10** - Functional but could be more polished **Test Coverage: 2/10** - Critical gap in testing